 Hope Begets Hope

-Once we start thinking about things we hope to achieve, or hope to happen, we can begin to look beyond our diseases.
+Once we start thinking about things we hope to achieve, or hope to happen, we can begin to look beyond our diseases, beyond our worrying circumstances.

 We can begin to connect with who we are, who we were and who we want to be.

 Life is always going to be full of uncertainties.
 It doesn’t mean it has to be hopeless.